How to design an open plan kitchen extension, according to the experts

 "You have task lighting which ensures you have enough light to see what you are chopping, and then you have ambient light for a mellow evening glow from a set of glass cupboards for example.

-When it comes to choosing your flooring, while you may be tempted to chose one floor finish believing it will enhance the overall sense of space, it's important to weigh up whether your aesthetic preference matches the practical use of each zone.
+When it comes to choosing your kitchen flooring ideas, while you may be tempted to chose one floor finish believing it will enhance the overall sense of space, it's important to weigh up whether your aesthetic preference matches the practical use of each zone.

 "In big spaces, a different type of flooring can actually help to denote different zones," says John Place.
 "The one point to ensure is that your kitchen flooring is practical and easy to clean.
 Small tiles with lots of grout lines for example get dirty very quickly in a kitchen, but not as much in a living space."